akka/akka/akka-docs/intro/building-akka.rst

 The distribution zip can be found in the dist directory and is called ``akka-modules-{version}.zip``.

-To run the mircokernel, unzip the zip file, change into the unzipped directory, set the ``AKKA_HOME`` environment variable, and run the main jar file.
+To run the microkernel, unzip the zip file, change into the unzipped directory, set the ``AKKA_HOME`` environment variable, and run the main jar file.
 For
 example: